1Copenut/rapidPrototypes/README.md

 rapidPrototypes
 ===============

 Instead of relying on copy and paste for my rapid prototyping, I've organized a Node.js stack that allows me to write fully asynchronous design-centric apps, all the way down to client-side templating.

 I've abstracted each portion of the application into its own folder, explained below.

+Many thanks to [Garann Means](https://twitter.com/garannm) for her A List Apart article [Node at Work: A Walkthrough](http://alistapart.com/article/node-at-work-a-walkthrough) and the source code that I've extended and patched to work with Hogan.js.

 ## Node Modules ##